From “Gross” to “Gimme More”

 That can be true.
 But it can backfire, too.
 Forcing yourself to swallow something unappetizing then chasing the nasty flavor with something else is more likely to train yourself to like the new food less and the reward food more.

 The trick I learned through Bee Wilson’s book, First Bite, is “Tiny Tastes.”
 Take pea-sized portions so unsubstantial your body has nothing to fear.
-And subtle tiny tastes, not flavor-bombs like anise stars.

 So I restarted my experiment to learn to like licorice this way instead.
 I cut black licorice into mini morsels that were so small they couldn’t leave a bad taste in my mouth.
 Eating them was easy.